PiyushKaushish/PiyushKaushish/README.md

 - 👋 Hi, I’m @PiyushKaushish
-- 👀 I’m interested in becoming a full stack developer and data scientist
+- 👀 I’m interested in becoming a AI/ML Engineer and data scientist
-- 🌱 I’m currently learning web development Backend and DSA
+- 🌱 I’m currently learning AWS Backend and DSA
 - 💞️ I’m looking to collaborate on projects that include the usage of data structures
 - 📫 How to reach me ... gmail:- piyushkaushish7@gmail.com